stringtherapy/hemi/README.md

 Inbuilt profanity detection.

-//This project is open to contributions. javascript optimizations much appreciated//
+<i>This project is open to contributions.
+Javascript optimizations much appreciated</i>